Is a Post-Work Future a Good Thing?

 Redistribution

-As we've explored, our ideal society ought to be fair, and a tangible definition of fairness is a society with a largely equal distribution of resources - namely income and wealth.
-We use work and labor often to justify inequality, saying that individuals that work harder, are smarter, or do more dangerous or unpleasant work ought to be paid more.
+Our ideal society ought to be fair and a tangible definition of fairness is a society with a largely equal distribution of resources.
+We use work and labor often to justify inequality, saying that individuals that either work harder, are smarter, or do more dangerous or unpleasant work ought to be paid more.
 We know, however, that our perception of 'fair' inequality is drastically different from the reality of our highly unequal world.
-This is also true of status.
-In many cultures around the world, status is derived from work as it is from wealth and income.
-You only need to look to interactions between parents bragging not about the incomes their children earn or the wealth they have amassed, but rather that they are doctors or lawyers or professors.

 A post-work world will leave virtually no justification for inequality.
-Nobody will work and we will have the technology necessary to debase any arguments put forth by those with power and resources that they are more deserving than anybody else.
-This will allow us to shift our belief of a 'fair' distribution of resources to be more equal, and give us the means of achieving it.
+Nobody will work and we will have the technology necessary to invalidate any arguments put forth by those with power and resources suggesting that they are more deserving than anybody else.
+This will allow us to shift our belief of a 'fair' distribution of resources to be more equal and to give us the means of achieving it.
 The resources themselves would pull everyone out of poverty.
 If we redistributed all income today everyone would earn $12,000 per year, high enough to bring every one the almost 3.5bn people globally out of poverty.
-And it is safe to assume we'd have much greater resources available given the amount of time before we achieve this technology frontier, and the significant increase to productivity from increasingly capable machines.
+And it is safe to assume we'd have much greater resources available given the amount of time before we achieve this technology frontier and the significant increase to productivity from increasingly capable machines.

 This future may well be fair and just, but would a world without work not be unfulfilling?